bitextor/bitextor-neural/docs/README.md

 1. The source where the parallel data will be searched: one or more websites (namely, Bitextor needs [website hostnames](https://en.wikipedia.org/wiki/URL) or [WARC files](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/))
 2. The two languages on which the user is interested: language IDs must be provided following the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
-3. A source of bilingual information between these two languages: either a bilingual lexicon (such as those available at the [bitextor-data repository](https://github.com/bitextor/bitextor-data/releases/tag/bitextor-v1.0)), a machine translation (MT) system, or a parallel corpus to be used to produce either a lexicon or an MT system (depending on the alignment strategy chosen, see below)

 ## Installation

-Bitextor can be installed via Docker, Conda or built from source.
+Bitextor can be installed from source.
 See [instructions here](INSTALL.md).

 ## Usage